JamesHarrisonZa/MyPages/docs/Cooking/ChickenAndMushrooms.md

 * Butter
 * Stainless Steel pan that can go in the oven

+## Bonus Sauce Ingredients
+* Garlic
+* 1 tablespoon soy sauce
+* 3 teaspoons chutney
+* Fresh herbs such as chives

 ## Steps
 * Salt & Pepper generously both sides of the chicken
 * Stove on medium-high.
 Olive oil
 * Sear the chicken, skin side down for **5 minutes**
-* Turn the chicken over, add the mushrooms, turn heat up a notch higher  * for another 5 minutes
+* Turn the chicken over, add the mushrooms, turn heat up a notch higher for another **5 minutes**
 * Place pan in oven at 160 for **15-20 minutes**
 * Out the oven.
 Remove chicken and cover with foil.
 Rest for 10 minutes
 * Stove on medium-high.
 Cook mushrooms for another **5 minutes**